our-story-media/ourstory-server/README.md

 # Transcription React App

-The transcription portion of this web app is a standalone web app, stored in `/assets/transcription`.
+The transcription portion of this web app is a standalone React app, stored in `/assets/transcription`.
 See `/assets/transcription/README.md` for details.